Whivak/qaardvark/README.md

 i despise what i define "death tech", which is just a compilation of fraud companies like alphabet, meta, microsoft, amazon, apple etc, and i think privacy in any place including online should be a human right, not a privilege. <br><sup>*i know it sounds cliché but its true*</sup>

-but paradoxically i use windows but i am slowly moving towards endeavor os, i use it mostly because of compatibility.

 [see more...](https://qaardvark.github.io)

 ## stats... i guess: